Donaim/proviral-pres1/slides.md

 - In any case, we progress to **MiSeq Loading**, where samples are sequenced, converting raw biological samples into digital data.

 - Following this, **MiCall** takes over.
-The main task of MiCall it to turn short sequences
+The main task of MiCall it to assemble a long, consistent seqeuence from small

 - This culminates in the **Output Generation** phase, where files such as the `contigs.csv` are produced.